Why Serve on the Board or a Committee?

 • Understand more about the business and region operations

+Applicants may use the Self-Nomination form at the link below to submit their information for review.
 Self-nominations for At-Large BOD positions and committee positions are accepted any time.
 If there are not openings, the applicant’s information is kept on file.
 Self-nominations for member-elected BOD positions are accepted in the Winter & Spring of the election year (deadline is typically March 31).
 Please review the documents at the bottom of this page.

 Board Responsibilities